AdmcCarthy/North_Sea_Visualisation/README.rst

 North_Sea_Visualisation
 =======================

-The history of the North Sea, using d3
+The history of the North Sea, using d3.

+Does the visualisation have a clear finding?

+Does it focus on it's finding?

 ---------------
 Getting started